dazraf/vertx-hot/readme.md

 3. `cd example1` or `cd example2`
 4. `mvn vertx:hot`
 5. Browse to [http://localhost:8888](http://localhost:8888)
-6. Open up the project in your favourite IDE/Editor and try changing some code
+6. Open up the project in your favourite IDE/Editor and try changing some code or static resources
-7. Watch the command line for the rebuild and reload into the browser (would be neat if we could auto-reload in the browser ...)
+7. The browser will automatically reload.
+The IDE/shell console will show the unload | recompile | reload activity.

 ## Design Notes